 House No. 7 is located in the hills of marin county.
 The home is conceptually organized around two courtyards.
 The ground level entry and backyard both utilize the courtyard for privacy, protection from the elements, and layering interior and exterior spaces.
 The backyard courtyard functionality is maximized by locating the pool up the small hill in the back, freeing up the space to be used during the entirety of the year.

-location marin county california type single family home size 4,100 sq ft client marika and james spielman project team shannon han, hunter knight, kyle stuart-willis, lizzy miller, kevin altunian, matthew rivera status design
+location marin county california type single family home size 4,100 sq ft client marika and james spielman project team shannon han, hunter knight, kyle stuart-willis, lizzy miller, kevin altunian, matthew rivera status plan check

 house no. 6

 House No. 6 is a reconceptualized home located in the Bel Air neighborhood.
 The new home adds roughly 3900 sf to an existing area of 2800sf.
 The program is organized to maximize views, light, and connectivity while offering a variety of living spaces that open to the outdoors.
 The large grid of windows on the north wing open the home to light and view while the large undulating hip roof form provides shade to the courtyard and large glazed areas.
 The ground floor at the living and kitchen areas completely opens to the exterior, tying a large court to the interior of the home's more public spaces.

 location los angeles california type single family home size 6,700 sq ft client reserved group project team shannon han, hunter knight, hillary bretcko, lizzy miller, kevin altunian, mathew rivera, sam hoch status construction